GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_public_health_ex_2.md

 5. [Import](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html#text-data-import) the measles cases dataset as a __delimited text layer__ with no geometry.
     - In the top bar, navigate to `Layer` → `Add Layer` → `Add Delimited Text Layer...`.
 A new window will open.
     - To the right of file name, click on the ![](/fig/Three_points.png) three points and navigate to the file in the `/data/input/`-folder.
 Click `Open`.
+    - In the import window, you will see sample data in the sample data field.
+Take a look at the columns and data available.
+What kind of data is present in each column?
+The measles cases don't have any geometry information.
     - Under `Geometry Definition` select `No geometry (attribute only table)`.
     - Check if the sample data displays correctly.
 Make sure the data type is correct (e.g., cases as integers, not as string).
     - Click `Add`.